SolarArbiter/solarforecastarbiter-core/solarforecastarbiter/reports/templates/template.md

 ### Data validation

-The Solar Forecast Arbiter's data validation toolkit identified the following issues with the unprocessed observation data:
+The Solar Forecast Arbiter's data validation toolkit identified the following **(EXAMPLE)** issues with the unprocessed observation data:

 {% for issue, points in validation_issues.items() %}
 * {{ issue }}: {{ points }} intervals